allenai/forces/README.md

 ```
 th main.lua test
 ```
 Our released files contain a pre-trained model `Model_iter_15000.t7`, which is a model trained using AlexNet and object masks (no depth).
-You can set the path to this file and run a test to make sure you can re-produce the results in the paper.
+You can set the path to this file and run a test to make sure you can re-produce the result (16.5% accuracy) in the paper.

+### Simulations
+We have also provided the code for generating the simulations.
+You need to load `scene_gen.blend` in Blender game engine.

 ### License
 This code is released under MIT License.